The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Incorrect code: WaitVBlank() (pp 286)

-not the VBlank.
+the VBlank.

 Improper types/magic numbers: UpdateBall()